 Unlike parallel branching, here not all the subsequent steps initiate simultaneously.

 Figure 4.
-Selective Branching in SFC and equivalent ladder diagram
+Selective branches in SFC and equivalent ladder diagram.

 Each step in the branch has its own transition condition that must be fulfilled.
 For step 1 to initiate, OUT 0 and IN 1 must occur.
 For step 2 to initiate, OUT 0 and IN 2 must occur.
 The transition condition for all the subsequent steps are independent of each other.